 The Torah of Farming is an introduction to the foundational texts of Jewish agricultural wisdom, developed specifically by and for Jewish Farmers.
-The goal of this class is to connect Jewish farmers with
+Join us for a 7 week online educational journey through ancient, visionary Jewish agricultural wisdom!

 This course is for you if you…

 🍅 are Jewish AND a current, lapsed, or aspiring farmer

 🌽 want to learn about Jewish agricultural texts, ethics, and wisdom

 🌻 have been yearning for someone to lay down the basics of Jewish farming for you!

-Sliding scale $36 - $108 with scholarships available
+Sliding scale $54 - $108 with scholarships available

 What topics will be covered?

-Jewish agricultural calendar, shabbat, and shmita
+Jewish agricultural calendar, Shabbat, and Shmita

-Jewish approaches to animal, soil and tree stewardship
+Jewish approaches to animal, soil, and tree stewardship

 Jewish food justice principles

 Week 1: Getting to know you/weaving our stories as modern Jewish farmers into the story of the Jewish people -

 Week 2: Jewish Agricultural Calendar

 Week 4: Jewish Food Justice

-Week 5: Jewish Soil Stewardship - Shamu Sadeh, (Adamah/Hazon)
+Week 5: Jewish Soil Stewardship